katanaml/katana-skipper/README.md

 # Katana ML Orchestrator
 This is a simple and flexible ML orchestrator.
-It works on top of Docker and Kubernetes, it helps to bring ML microservices to production quickly.
-You can manage ML flow through UI.
-Orchestrator is designed to work in generic way and you can adjust it to your requirements.
+It helps to orchestrate events across a set of microservices and create executable flow to handle requests.
+Orchestrator is designed to be configurable with any microservises.
 Enjoy!

 ## Author